cividi/whitepaper/index.md

 ### User experience comes first.

-Our team has a vested interested and has already been testing the water over the past year with a number of approaches to iterating the design and UX that goes into successful information products.
+Our team has a vested interest, and has already been testing the water over the past year, with a number of approaches to iterating the design and UX that goes into successful information products.
 A workflow is set up to go from sketches to wireframes to prototypes, and will continue to ensure that investments into technical solutions are backed up by solid design thinking.
 Partnering with experienced people and local agencies, we will use current methods of design thinking facilitation, A/B testing and focus groups, standard to a user experience engineering practice.

 ### Performance matters.